BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/20-Teams.md

     /// </summary>
     [YourTeamType] = [IdTeamType],
   ```
-  - add in TeamTypeRightPrefixe.mapping: the prefixe string use for right...
+  - add in TeamTypeRightPrefix.mapping: the prefix string use for right...
   ```csharp
     { TeamTypeId.[YourTeamType], "[YourTeamType]" },
   ```
-- (Optionnaly) In Crosscutting.Common\Enum\RoleId.cs in enum RoleId
+- (Optionally) In Crosscutting.Common\Enum\RoleId.cs in enum RoleId
   - add the role that will be use for this type of team (one line per role). ex :
   ```csharp
     [YourRoleName] = [IdRole],